K1tac/MinecraftRemake/OtherInformation.md

 - Create more block types for varied terrain.
 - Items, Hunger, and Health
 - Mobs / Entities
-- Don't get sued by Mojang
+- Don't get sued by Mojang or Microsoft

 ## FAQ ❓❔